NSO-developer/nso-gitbook/harmonic-cableos_nc/README-ned-settings.md

       Either of:

-        - devices device ned-settings nokia-sros_nc transaction use-maapi-setvalues <true|false>
+        - devices device ned-settings harmonic-cableos_nc transaction use-maapi-setvalues <true|false>

           Use maapi setValues method instead of loadConfigStream to load data to NSO.
 This method is very strict.
 Inacurracies in the loaded configuration will throw an error.

       OR:

-        - devices device ned-settings nokia-sros_nc transaction use-maapi-load-config-cmds <true|false>
+        - devices device ned-settings harmonic-cableos_nc transaction use-maapi-load-config-cmds <true|false>

           Use maapi loadConfigCmds method instead of loadConfigStream to load data to NSO.
 This method is more relaxed.
 Inaccuracies in the loaded configuration will be silently ignored.